Latest update December 16, 2020 (Note: This page will not be updated until February 1, 2021)

 - Religion and Ceremonies: The cap on the numbers of people attending weddings, funerals and religious gatherings will go.
 Instead the two-square-metre rule will apply.
 (More information)

 The infringement offence for a breach of the CHO directions to target those people who are failing to self-isolate after testing positive to coronavirus or being identified as a close contact remains in effect.
 The on the spot fine is $4,957.
 Repeat offenders can be taken to court and face fines of up to $20,000.

-- Businesses will need to provide extra PPE, have staggering shifts, staggering breaks, health declarations and more support for sick workers to ensure they stay home.
-All open businesses and services must now have a COVIDSafe plan in place (as of 11:59pm August 7).
-This plan must focus on safety, prevention and response in the event that coronavirus is linked to the workplace.
+All open businesses must have a COVIDSafe Plan in place.
+The plan focuses on safety, prevention and response in the event that coronavirus is linked to the workplace.
 Details on creating a COVID Safe workplace are available here.
-Read more: Premier's media statement.

 The COVID Safe Plan must set out: